newagehardcore/infocloud/project.md

     *   Frontend JavaScript sends API requests to `news-backend` (`sourceRoutes.js`):
         *   `GET /api/sources`: Retrieve the current list of sources from the MongoDB `Source` collection.
         *   `POST /api/sources`: Add a new source to the MongoDB `Source` collection and create the feed in Miniflux.
-        *   `PUT /api/sources/:id`: Update a source's details (name, category, bias) in the MongoDB `Source` collection (and update category in Miniflux if changed).
+        *   `PUT /api/sources/:id`: Update a source's details (name, category, bias) in the MongoDB `Source` collection.
+Changes to bias or category trigger updates to associated `NewsItem` documents and a keyword cache refresh.
         *   `DELETE /api/sources/:id`: Remove a source from the MongoDB `Source` collection and delete the corresponding feed from Miniflux.
         *   `GET /api/sources/config`: Retrieves configuration like bias categories and dynamically gets existing categories from the `Source` collection.
     *   Backend service (`sourceManagementService.js`) handles the database interactions (using the `Source` model) and syncs feed creation/deletion/updates with the configured Miniflux instance via its API.
 2.  **Backend Data Fetching & Processing (Automated - `news-backend/src/cron.js`):**
     *   Scheduled job (`rssService.fetchAndProcessMinifluxEntries`) fetches *unread* entries from the Miniflux API.
 The `minifluxEntryId` from these entries is treated as a string throughout the backend processing pipeline, including storage in the `NewsItem` model and when querying `NewsItem` documents.
     *   Entries are enriched with source metadata (name, category, bias) by looking up the `minifluxFeedId` in the MongoDB `Source` collection.
-The `NewsItem.source.category` field is critical here and is validated against the `NewsCategory` enum defined in `news-backend/src/types/index.js`.
+The `NewsItem.source.bias` and `NewsItem.source.category` fields are populated directly from the `Source` document.
+The top-level `NewsItem.bias` is also set to mirror `NewsItem.source.bias`.
     *   **Validation Check:** Before saving, entries are validated to ensure essential fields (including the string `minifluxEntryId`, title, and content from Miniflux) are present; incomplete entries are skipped to maintain data quality for subsequent LLM processing.
     *   Enriched data is bulk upserted into the MongoDB `newsitems` collection.
     *   Processed entries are marked as read in Miniflux using the `markEntriesAsRead` function in `rssService.js`, which correctly converts the string `minifluxEntryId` values to numbers for this specific API interaction.
     *   A separate scheduled job (`processQueuedArticles`) identifies unprocessed articles in MongoDB (querying by their string `minifluxEntryId`).
-    *   These articles are sent to `llmService.js` (via `better-queue`) for analysis.
+    *   These articles are sent to `llmService.js` (via `better-queue`) for keyword extraction.
+The `llmService.js` no longer determines bias.
-    *   `llmService.js` interacts with Ollama for analysis (keywords, bias, etc.).
-    *   Results from the LLM, along with incremented processing attempt counts, are updated back into the MongoDB `newsitems` documents using efficient bulk write operations that correctly structure `$set` and `$inc` operators.
+    *   Results from the LLM (keywords), along with incremented processing attempt counts, are updated back into the MongoDB `newsitems` documents.
+The `NewsItem.bias` field is updated based on `NewsItem.source.bias` during this step by `wordProcessingService.js`.
     *   **Keyword Cache Generation (`wordProcessingService.js`):**
         *   Keywords from processed articles are aggregated into a global cache (`keywordCache`).
-        *   Crucially, the `categories` associated with each keyword in this cache are derived from the `NewsItem.source.category` field of the articles the keyword appears in.
+        *   The `biases` and `categories` associated with each keyword in this cache are derived from the `NewsItem.source.bias` and `NewsItem.source.category` fields of the articles the keyword appears in.
 If `source.category` is not available, it defaults to `NewsCategory.UNKNOWN`.
-This ensures that the cache reflects the specific categories of the news items.
-        *   The `NewsCategory` enum in `news-backend/src/types/index.js` serves as the reference for valid categories and includes values like "NEWS", "POLITICS", "TECH", "ENTERTAINMENT", etc.
 3.  **Frontend Data Request:**
     *   Frontend (`src/services/api.ts` or similar) requests data from the backend API (`/api/news` or WebSocket), potentially including a category filter.
     *   Backend route (`news-backend/src/routes/news.js`) queries MongoDB for processed `newsitems` and retrieves keywords from the `keywordCache` in `wordProcessingService.js`.